merenlab/merenlab.org/tutorials/infant-gut/index.md

                                   -C MAXBIN
 ```

-Alternatively, we can take a quick look at the binning results by initiating the interactive interface in `collection` mode:
+Alternatively, we can take a quick look at the binning results by initiating the {% include ARTIFACT name="interactive" text="interactive" %} interface in `collection` mode:

 ``` bash
 anvi-interactive -p PROFILE.db \